 Documents may have one of the following statues:

 Documents are created in Draft state.
 Once the author is satisfied that document is complete they may submit it for Approval.
-If the document is approved by all approvers the status is changed to Issued.
+If the document is approved by all approvers the status is changed to Approved.

-If a Document requires edits after it has been approved the status becomes Updating.
-Once updates are complete the document is submitted for approval again.

 It may be decided that a draft document will not be required so it can be moved to a Deleted status.

 Issued Documents may also no longer be required and so can also be moved to deleted.